This is our governing document. It explains how we make decisions collectively, how we are governed by the community and how you can get involved.

 - Research, record and communicate the history of Lordship Rec.

-- Carry out any trade or commercial activity including, but not limited, the management of equipment and premises, retail and wholesale supply, the provision of consultancy and training, the provision of refreshments and the organisation of events at the Eco-Hub.
+- Carry out any trade or commercial activity including, but not limited to, the management of equipment and premises, retail and wholesale supply, the provision of consultancy and training, the provision of refreshments and the organisation of events at the Eco-Hub.

 - The Co-operative may do all such lawful things as may further the Co-operative’s objects and, in particular, may borrow or raise funds for any purpose and on behalf of its Members.